 - And they may contact you to clarify any queries, or for any additional information required.

 If you meet all of the criteria detailed below you are able to appeal:

 - You have made a request to NatWest for borrowing.

-- Your or your business isn't subject to formal demand, enforcement or legal proceedings.
+- You or your business are not subject to formal demand, enforcement or legal proceedings.

 - Your annual business turnover is up to £25m.

 - The appeal does not relate to the costs of borrowing, agreed fees or standard terms applied by the Bank to the Borrowing Agreement.
 These are excluded from the right of appeal.